pvdz/preval/tests/cases/obj_mutation/let_assign_upd2.md

 }
 `````

+## Todos triggered

+- objects in isFree check
+- regular property access of an ident feels tricky;

 ## Globals

 None

 ## Runtime Outcome

 Should call `$` with:
  - 1: { thing: '"woop"', xyz: '1' }